 The pub is a 15 minute drive from Steyning or a long walk over the hills!
 It’s one of my favourites in the lovely village of Fulking just below the South Downs ….

 For more information about Places to Eat in Brighton and Sussex see our collection at http://bit.ly/1Xj7J7e

 A relatively new sport that first gained popularity in the late 90′s, kitesurfing is a mixture between windsurfing, surfing, wake boarding and power kiting.
 Different size kites allow you to kite surf in various wind strengths.
 The lighter the wind, the bigger the kite and in stronger winds smaller kites are used

 Courses are held at the South Coast’s premier kitesurfing location – Lancing Beach in Sussex, one hour from London, twenty minutes from Brighton.
 The shallow flat water and prevailing cross onshore winds provide perfect conditions for novices

 Afternoon tea, is, perhaps surprisingly, a relatively new tradition.
-Whilst the custom of drinking tea dates back to the third century BC in China and was popularised in England during the 1660s by King Charles II and his wife, it was not until the mid 19th century that the concept of ‘afternoon tea’ first appeared.
+The custom of drinking tea dates back to the third century BC in China and was popularised in England during the 1660s by King Charles II and his wife.
+However it was not until the mid 19th century that the concept of ‘afternoon tea’ first appeared.

-This break for tea became a fashionable social event.
-During the 1880's upper-class and society women would change into long gowns, gloves and hats for their afternoon tea which was usually served in the drawing room between four and five o'clock.
+This break for refreshments became a fashionable social event.
+During the 1880’s upper-class and society women would change into long gowns, gloves and hats for their afternoon treat which was usually served in the drawing room between four and five o’clock.